 Now, do you see that bare patch on the hood just above the headlight?
 That’s a rust bloom that started from underneath the paint and slowly blossomed to the surface.
 Over the years, I dealt with several rust spots on this truck, including both rear control arms.
 And I’ve since learned it’s a common owner complaint.

-Before we jump to conclusions, however, about superiority vs. inferiority, note that Toyota is paying up to $3.4 billion in a class action settlement for rusty trucks: Toyota to settle U.S. truck rust lawsuit for up to $3.4 billion.
+Before we jump to conclusions, however, about superiority vs. inferiority, note that Toyota is paying up to $3.4 billion in a class action settlement for rusty trucks:.
 I’m not saying that to rile Toyota loyalists; I’m just pointing out that rust is not a uniquely American occurrence.

 Moving along, here’s another example.